This post was originally published on May 22, 2023, and extensively updated on July 10, 2024.

 Compare Tax Percentages

-One of the easiest ways to gauge the impact of married filing jointly or separately is to look at the tax table for each spouse’s income separately and then combined.
-Here’s an example:
+One of the easiest ways to gauge the impact of married filing jointly or separately is to look at the tax table for each spouse’s income separately and then combine.
+Here’s an example using 2023 tax brackets:

 Spouse 1: Taxable income of $50,000; must pay $5,147 + 22% of the amount over $44,725 for a total tax amount of $6,307.50.